 Money-Saving Tax Tip #4: Accelerate Your Business Cash Flow with Viva

 Accelerating cash flow when revenue is down and saving deductions for the upcoming year can help your business thrive at tax time.
-As a leading invoice factoring company, Viva helps small businesses do just this every day.
-Because factoring fees can be deducted from your taxes too.
+As a leading invoice factoring company, Viva helps small businesses do just this every day, because factoring fees can be deducted from your taxes too.
 It’s also a cost-effective way to boost cash flow and maximize your tax fund.
-Factoring can be very helpful to your small business’s tax strategy.
+Factoring can be very helpful to your small business’s tax strategy and tax savings.
 Click here to learn more about how factoring works.

 - 9 Businesses You Didn’t Know Could Use Invoice Factoring - May 10, 2022